Every once in a while, which is often, SEO professionals will throw around a term that means everything to them and nothing to everyone else.

 Google My Business is a free directory of companies that can help local small businesses increase their visibility based on location.

-When it comes to paid search results, this strategy can be useful in certain instances.
-For example, Drizly (an alcohol delivery company) plays off of a common mispelling of their company name:
+For example, Drizly (an alcohol delivery company) plays off of a common misspelling of their company name ‘drizzle’:

 You can use paid results to target specific locations, ages and income levels.
 Paid search results can accelerate exposure of your business to prospective customers.
 Paid search results can increase the click rate on your site.